18F/css-style-guide/css-styleguide.md

 <a name="variables"></a>
 ## Variables
-- Create new variables in the following circumstances.
+- Create new variables in the following circumstances:
-	- the values is repeated twice.
+	- the values is repeated twice;
-	- the value is likely to be updated at least once.
+	- the value is likely to be updated at least once;
 	- all occurrences of the value are tied to the variable (i.e. not by coincidence).
 - When building scss that will be distributed use the ```default``` flag to allow overriding
 ```scss